Beyond Vanilla Variational Autoencoders: Detecting Posterior Collapse in Conditional and Hierarchical Variational Autoencoders: Sample-wise encoder variance

-Similarly, we consider the negative ELBO function for MHVAEs two latents with data-dependent encoder variance $\bSigma$.
+Similarly, we consider the negative ELBO function for MHVAE two latents with data-dependent encoder variance $\bSigma$.
 Indeed, assume training samples are $\{ x_i \}_{i=1}^{N}$, and dropping the multiplier $1/2$ and some constants in the negative ELBO, we have:

-where the details of the above derivation are similar as the proof in Appendix \ref{sec:proof_HVAE_learnable}. \\
+where the details of the above derivation are from the proof in Appendix \ref{sec:proof_HVAE_learnable}.

 Taking the derivative w.r.t each $\bSigma_{1,i}$ and $\bSigma_{2,i}, \: \forall i \in [N]$, we have at critical points of $-\text{ELBO}_{\text{HVAE}}$:

 Thus, we have at optimal, $\bSigma_{1,i}$ and $\bSigma_{2,i}$ are all equal for all input data.
 Hence, we can consider the equivalent problem of minimizing the negative ELBO with same encoder variances $\bSigma_1$ and $\bSigma_2$ for all training samples.
 Similar conclusions for linear standard VAE can be obtained by letting $\bu_2 = \bw_2 = \bSigma_{2,1} = \ldots = \bSigma_{2,N} = \mathbf{0}$ in the above arguments.